-As a member of the Inter-Agency Standing Committee, UNDP participates in the Humanitarian Country Team (HCT) and relevant clusters bringing development expertise, networks, capability, and funding to support the response to the crisis, and critically encourages stronger linkages between national and international coordination systems and capacities.
-If required, UNDP can support the establishment of an early recovery cluster or ad-hoc working group, reporting to the HCT.
+UNDP works hand in hand with humanitarians, bringing a development lens to immediate responses.
+As a member of the Inter-Agency Standing Committee, UNDP is a member of the Humanitarian Country Team and relevant clusters bringing development expertise, networks, capability, and funding to support the response to the crisis, and critically encourages stronger linkages between national and international coordination systems and capacities.
+If required, UNDP can support the establishment of an early recovery cluster, or ad-hoc working groups, reporting to the HCT.

 As early as possible, UNDP takes the lead in supporting national partners to mobilize development resources for early, mediumand longer-term recovery.
-UNDP collects data and provides early assessments of the socio-economic impact of the crisis, to mobilize development support in parallel and in addition to humanitarian resources.
-UNDP supports the Resident Coordinator in the activation of the tri-partite agreement with the European Union and the World Bank on Post-Disaster Needs Assessments (PDNAs) and Recovery and Peace-Building Assessments (RPBAs).
-UNDP assists governments in mobilizing resources for recovery and leads mobilization of development actors in international pledging conferences.
+UNDP collects data and provides early assessments of the socio-economic impact of the crisis to mobilize development support in parallel with and in addition to humanitarian resources.
+UNDP supports the Resident Coordinator in the activation of the tri-partite agreement with the European Union and the World

-Socio-economic impacts of crisis
+Socio-Economic Impacts of Crisis

-In response to the COVID-19 pandemic, UNDP served as the UN's technical lead for socio-economic impact assessments (SEIAs), supporting over 130 SEIAs covering 100+ countries.
+In response to the COVID-19 pandemic, UNDP served as the UN's technical lead for socio-economic assessments (SEIAs), supporting over 130 SEIAs covering 100+ countries.
 In Afghanistan, a study released a few weeks after the Taliban takeover showed that the country was on brink of universal poverty.
 In Ukraine, initial projections were released three weeks after the crisis highlighting potential costs of the war.
 In Yemen, the "Impact of War" series published every year raises alarm on the long-term impact of the war.
-These appraisals alert on the longterm impact of crisis on sustainable development and advocate for development support during the crisis.
+These appraisals alert on the long-term impact of crisis on sustainable development and advocate for development support during the crisis.